 2. Eligible courses

 2.1 Full-time Master’s courses, including distance learning courses; these are LLM, MA, MSc, MPA and MRes courses only.

 The following courses are not eligible: GradCert, Integrated Master’s, Master’s top-ups, MArch, MBA, MD, MPhil, PhD, PgCert, PgDip, PGCE and Prof Doc.

 2.2 Students must be registering onto 180 credits for the duration of the course.

 2.3 Students undertaking a full-time eligible Master’s course which is studied over two years will receive a £3,000 scholarship in the first year only.

 2.4 The list of eligible courses is subject to approval, modifications, closure and suspensions.

 3.1 There is a limited number of scholarships, therefore, priority will be given to applicants domiciled in the United Kingdom and EU for fee purposes, who achieve the highest academic award classification.

-4. Academic and income criteria
+4. Academic criteria

-4.1 Successful applicants will achieve a first class class honours degree or equivalent.
+4.1 Successful applicants will achieve a first-class class honours degree or equivalent.
 Applicants must also meet specific course entry criteria where these apply.